s5k6/versionInfo/README.md

   * The version number it was assigned in the cabal file.

   * The git hash that represents the latest commit before compilation, including “dirtiness”.
-Maybe add the commit's date in the future.
+Also, its date.

-  * The time the binary was compiled.
+  * The time and date the binary was compiled.

-Collect the interface to this information in a common module [`Compiletime.Info`][1].

 The struggle